decretist/ICMCL17/paper/ICMCL17.md

 with no readily detectable pattern.[^6] For my purposes at least, lemmatization was not ready for prime time, and that remained the case for many years, from around 2014 through around 2020.

+That changed in early 2021, when Mike Kestemont made me aware of the PIE lemmatizer.
+Kestemont is a researcher at the Universiy of Antwerp specializing in medieval Latin and Middle Dutch literature.
+He is also a leading figure in the field of computational text analysis whose advice on such matter I very much make it my business to seek and follow.
+The early results of my experiments with using PIE to lemmatize the *dicta* data set were reasonably promising, so it was with some reluctance that I set aside the work in order to complete my dissertation.

 * * *